 In older communities, Indiana home repair grants may be offered to help restore, rebuild or rehabilitate aging structures and other home sites.

-Grants in Indiana might focus more on increasing neighborhood connections as well.
+Grants in Indiana might focus more on increasing neighborhood connections as well, which is always uplifting.

 See below for other opportunity examples where the federal government and other agencies have provided money.